HITECHCRIME/HC_OVERVIEW/README.md

 <a name="intro"></a>
 ## /// INTRODUCTION TO THE WORLD OF HITECH CRIME_

+> You are not building a business, you are building a world for people to find themselves in, a world they can learn from, a cult with positive outcome.
+The most important are the people and the product. - DIRECTOR OPERATIVE MOTHNODE

-**Hitech Crime** is a *cinematic narrative universe transmedia music microlabel* created as a proof of a concept by [Helve AVR](https://github.com/HELVE/H_OVERVIEW) rogue high technology creative agency's **dark moon metabrand system** .
+**Hitech Crime** is a *cinematic narrative universe transmedia music microlabel* created as a proof of a concept by [Helve AVR](https://github.com/HELVE/H_OVERVIEW) rogue high technology creative agency's **dark moon metabrand system**.
 It plays the role of a testing ground for the new wave experimental transmedia communication and creative expression aimed for by the creative agency.

 Microlabel's projects are set in the Hitech Crime universe and exists both in the fictional form as well as in reality, bringing its audience closer than ever before.

-> You are not building a business, you are building a cult.
-The most important are the people and the product.

 <a name="creativeaim"></a>
 ### Creative Aim_